informatics-isi-edu/ermrestjs/doc/api.md

 <a name="ERMrest.Reference+columns+_referenceColumns"></a>

 ##### columns._referenceColumns
-Get ReferenceColumns based on the context.
 The logic is as follows:

 1. check if visible-column annotation is present for this context.
  1.1 if it is, use that list as the baseline.